ernestobone98/credit-card-fraud-detection/README.md

 Passwords change at each execution.

 **DEBUGGING** The goal is to improve customer security.
-For this, we will implement machine learning algorithms such as:
+For this, we will implement machine learning algorithms.
-Over/under sampling;

 ## How does it work:

-#---- Detection fraud ----#
+#---- Fraud detection ----#

-TO DO
+We've worked with an imbalanced dataset from kaggle (we all know that frauds are not common, so that's why) To manage this problem we've implemented the Over-Sampling technique, specifically, the Random Over Sampler method from sklearn.

+With the data already balanced we've used a Random Forest to classify and get information from data we got a good precision of (PRECISER L'EFFICACITE).

+Same with a Neural Network, but this time with a worst precision (PRECISER L'EFFICACITE).

+DEBUGGING --> The goal in a near future is to merge both solutions to get a better one.

 #---- For GUI ----#
 Experts on their GUI can: